chenmasterandrew/regular_polygon_motion/README.md

 ## Requirements
 - ROS -- tested on Melodic, but other versions may work.
-- colcon -- used for building the application.
+- catkin -- used for building the application.

 ## Build
-Once cloned in a ROS workspace, e.g., `ros_workspace/src/`, run the following commands to build it:
+Once cloned in a ROS workspace, e.g., `catkin_ws/src/`, run the following commands to build it:

-	cd ros_workspace
+	cd catkin_ws
-	colcon build
+	catkin_make

 ## Run
 Run first the robot nodes or simulator.
-Then, source and use the launch file:
+Then, source and use the launch file with parameters:

-	source ros_workspace/install/setup.sh
+	source catkin_ws/devel/setup.sh
-	roslaunch regular_polygon_motion regular_polygon_motion.launch
+	roslaunch regular_polygon_motion regular_polygon_motion.launch num_sides:=<number of sides> is_clockwise:=<true|false> side_length:=<side length>

+To view the error at each vertex:

+  rostopic echo /rpm_err

 ## Attribution & Licensing